Everett Community College logo

 Key Highlights

-• Demonstrated remarkable resilience by rebuilding after a devastating 1987 arson fire.
+• Demonstrated exceptional resilience by rebuilding its main student services building and library within a year after a devastating 1987 arson fire.

-• Features a modern library and service building, opened in 1988 and dedicated to firefighter Gary Parks.
+• The modern $8 million library and service building stands as a lasting tribute to fallen firefighter Gary Parks.

 Timeline